 In the late 1950s, Melvin Van Peebles went to Hollywood after completing a number of short films.
 He had aspirations of becoming a director’s assistant but an agent quickly squelched his ambition after telling him, “If you can tap dance, I might find you some work.
 But that is about all.”
 When he couldn’t find work as a director, Van Peebles attempted to sell one of his novels put publishers at the time told him he didn’t “write enough like a Negro.”
-After those disheartening experiences, the aspiring director and writer decided to relocate to Europe in 1959 where there were often more opportunities for black artists and performers.
+After those disheartening and undeniably racist experiences, the aspiring director and writer decided to relocate to Europe in 1959 where there were often more opportunities for black artists and performers.

-While there, the French film archivist and preservationist Henri Langlois invited Van Peebles to show his short films at the Cinémathèque Française where they were warmly received.
+While he was in Europe, the French film archivist and preservationist Henri Langlois invited Van Peebles to show his short films at the Cinémathèque Française where they were warmly received.
 This inspired the filmmaker, a self-motivated learner with a degree in English literature, to study French.
 After quickly learning the language, Van Peebles began writing French novels in the hope of turning them into future screenplays.
 One of these novels was called La Permission and it drew upon the director’s own experience in the United States Airforce.
 The success of the novel enabled him to get a directing permit so he could adapt La Permission into a feature-length film.

 Van Peebles oversaw every element of the production including the casting of his two stars, Guyanese born English actor Harry Baird and French actress Nicole Berger.
 He also worked as an editor and even co-wrote the film’s score.
-Shot in three weeks with a budget of just $200,000, this was a genuine labor of love and the director’s passion for the medium and innate drive to create something new, exciting and bold are self-evident when you watch the film.
+Shot in three weeks with a budget of just $200,000, the film was a genuine labor of love and the director’s passion for the medium and innate drive to create something new, exciting and bold are self-evident when you watch.
 La Permission was released in 1967 playing to large crowds on Paris’s Avenue des Champs-Elysees and it eventually found its way to America retitled as The Story of A Three-Day Pass.
 The film was championed by the black American film critic Albert Johnson who invited Van Peebles to show the film at the San Francisco International Film Festival where it received a standing ovation.

 The Story of A Three-Day Pass depicts three days in the life of a black American solider named Turner (Harry Baird) on leave in France and the resulting after-effects of his trip.
-Turner, a tall handsome man who cuts a fine figure in a slim fitting suit as he strolls through the streets of Paris, isn’t as suave as he’d like to be and his cool exterior masks a gentle and insecure nature.
+Turner, a tall handsome man who cuts a fine figure in a slim fitting sixties’ suit as he strolls through the streets of Paris, isn’t as suave as he’d like to be and his cool exterior masks a gentle and insecure nature.
 He talks to himself obsessively, enjoys cracking jokes and defies racial stereotypes by not being a particularly good dancer.
 His lucid daydreams, which are creatively depicted on screen, consist of old-fashioned amorous fantasies where he plays the role of a smitten Romeo opposite his imaginary Juliet.

 At a swinging Parisian nightclub he eventually meets a cute French shop girl named Miriam (Nicole Berger) and their awkward encounter quickly develops into a genuine romance that seems to bring out the best in them both.
 They’re communication is hampered by Turner’s inability to speak French and Miriam’s limited English skills but they overcome this obstacle and make plans to visit the seaside together.
 While there, the couple spends their time near the ocean behaving like two love-struck youths but their idyllic weekend is shattered by a series of unfortunate events including a violent encounter with a Spanish troubadour and the arrival of Turner’s fellow soldiers.

-Through it this we also catch glimpses into Miriam’s conflicted mind.
+During their time together we also catch glimpses into Miriam’s conflicted mind.
 She clearly has feelings for Turner but she’s also a product of the times and her imagination runs wild with racist images of “jungle savages” who ravish “white women.”
 This is compounded by Turner’s own insecurities as he tries to stake out his independence in an unwelcoming white man’s world.
 The couple is looking for permission to live, love and laugh but society is not prepared to give it to them and their promising romance suffers the consequences.